Hulk: Supporting characters

 Over the long publication history of the Hulk's adventures, many recurring characters have featured prominently, including his best friend and sidekick Rick Jones, love interest and wife Betty Ross and her father, the often adversarial General "Thunderbolt" Ross.
 Both Banner and Hulk have families created in their respective personas.
 Banner is son to Brian, an abusive father who killed Banner's mother while she tried to protect her son from his father's delusional attacks, and cousin to Jennifer Walters, the She-Hulk, who serves as his frequent ally.
-Banner had a stillborn child with Betty, while the Hulk has two sons with his deceased second wife Caiera Oldstrong, Skaar and Hiro-Kala, and his DNA was used to create a daughter named Lyra with Thundra the warrior woman.
+Banner had a stillborn child with Betty, while the Hulk has two sons with his deceased second wife Caiera, Skaar and Hiro-Kala, and his DNA was used to create a daughter named Lyra with Thundra.

 The Fantastic Four #12 (March 1963), featured the Hulk's first battle with the Thing.
 Although many early Hulk stories involve Ross trying to capture or destroy the Hulk, the main villain is often a radiation-based character, like the Gargoyle or the Leader, along with other foes such as the Toad Men, or Asian warlord General Fang.
 Ross' daughter Betty loves Banner and criticizes her father for pursuing the Hulk.
 General Ross' right-hand man, Major Glenn Talbot, also loves Betty and is torn between pursuing Hulk and trying to gain Betty's love more honorably.
 Rick Jones serves as the Hulk's friend and sidekick in these early tales.
 The Hulk's archenemies are the Abomination and the Leader.
 The Abomination is more monstrous-looking, twice as strong as the Hulk at normal levels (however, the Abomination's strength levels do not increase when he gets angry) and wreaks havoc for fun and pleasure.
-The Leader is a super-genius who has tried plan after plan to take over the world.
+The Leader is a gamma-irradiated super-genius who has tried plan after plan to take over the world.